Johnny Unitas Stadium - Towson Tigers Football

 The stadium is split into two distinct sections.
 The main side is on the same side as the old Minnegan Stadium grandstands used to sit.
 That side also has a press box.

-A walkway around the top of the horseshoe hill takes fans to the opposite side grandstand, where the students, band and most of the opposing fans sit.
-When some CAA teams, especially Delaware and James Madison, are the opponents expect to see many of their fans in attendance throughout the whole complex.
+A walkway around the top of the horseshoe hill takes fans to the opposite side grandstand, where the students, band, and most of the opposing fans sit.
+When popular CAA teams are the opponents, expect to see many of their fans throughout the complex.

 A track separates the grandstands from being too close to the action.
-The Towson Marching Band, Towson Dance Team, and cheerleaders all do a good job entertaining the crowd, and a tiger mascot, Doc, roams the stadium.
+The Towson Marching Band, Towson Dance Team, Pop Squad, and cheerleaders all do a good job entertaining the crowd.
+A tiger mascot, named Doc, roams the stadium.

 Neighborhood 3

-Besides SECU Arena and the old Towson Center Arena, there is nothing right by the stadium.
+Besides TU Arena and the old Towson Center Arena, there is nothing right by the stadium.

-Even though you may have to drive to other places, Towson is a semi-urban environment with a very large shopping mall and numerous restaurants in the area.
-Try the Charles Village Pub in the heart of downtown Towson for good food and drinks.
-Some other great options are The Crease, Glory Days Grill, and Sushi Hana.
+Even though you may have to drive to other places, Towson is a semi-urban area with a vast shopping mall and numerous restaurants.
+Some options are The Crease and Sushi Hana.

 Fans 3

 This is a work in progress.
 For many years, Towson was known as a commuter school.
-But in the last couple of decades, there has been an increase in residential students.
-Students are starting to come to games in larger numbers helped by a free convenient shuttle to games.
+But over the last couple of decades, the number of residential students has increased.
+Students are starting to attend games in larger numbers, helped by a free, convenient shuttle service.

-Unitas Stadium, as well as the neighboring SECU Arena, is located at the far end of the campus, not near any of the residence halls, so it will not always be a destination for too many students.
+Unitas Stadium, as well as the neighboring TU Arena, are located at the far end of the campus, not near any of the residence halls, so they will not always be destinations for many students.
 It has improved over time in this regard.

 Access 4

-Towson is located right off the Baltimore Beltway/I-695.
-The only negative is that Towson is a maze of roads getting to the Osler and Auburn location of the sports complexes.
+Towson is located just off the Baltimore Beltway (I-695).
+The only negative is that Towson is a maze of roads getting to the Osler and Auburn locations of the sports complexes.

 Parking is plentiful.
-But the best bet is to park on the central part of campus and walk over to beat the crowds.
+But the best bet is to park in the central part of campus and walk over to beat the crowds.

 Return on Investment 4

-The ticket prices for adults start at around $25.
-For the high level of football, the prices are acceptable but still maybe a bit high.
+Adult ticket prices start at around $25.
+For the high level of football, the prices are acceptable.

 Extras 3